Chadtech/Himesama/readme.md

 ```

 To initialize our universal state, we pass an object into the function initState.
-After that those state values can be referenced and set from any Himesama component.
+After that, those state values can be referenced and set from any Himesama component.

 ## 2 Using state